RunlongYu/CELS/README.md

 ## Requirements
-* Install Python, Pytorch(>=1.8).
-We use Python 3.8, Pytorch 1.13.0.
+* Ensure you have Python and Pytorch (version 1.8 or higher) installed.
+Our setup utilized Python 3.8 and Pytorch 1.13.0.
-* If you plan to use GPU computation, install CUDA.
+* Should you wish to leverage GPU processing, please install CUDA.

 ## Before Start

-Before you run the preprocess, plese run the `./data/mkdir.sh`
+Before proceeding with the preprocessing, ensure you run the `./data/mkdir.sh`

-Then you will get the following three folder structures in the same level directory of the project:
+Upon completion, you'll observe the following three directory structures created at the same level as the project:

 ```
 criteo